Are you a not-for-profit agency in Yorkshire and interested in setting up a Bike Library? If so we want to hear from you!

 The concept of a Bike Library is simple - a site (e.g. leisure centre, community centre, library etc.) with a fleet of bikes which are available to borrow for free.
 These bikes can be used to partake in a range of activities to promote healthy living, social inclusion and to have fun!
 Activities might involve guided rides in the local community, a basic bike skills course or maintenance workshop, or simply the freedom to ride on a safe route with family and friends.

 Applicants from all over the county are now free to apply for funding to set up a Bike Library in their community.
 Please note this is not a fund to support commercial activity or start-ups.

 The types of projects that will be considered include but are not limited to:

 We will not fund:

 The application process is now closed.
-We'll shortly be opening our next round later in 2019, of which details will be released shortly.
+We'll be opening our next round in 2020, of which details will be released shortly.

 Not all existing cycling related social enterprises will have plans for development or requirements for further funding.
 We would still like to be able to include such schemes within our Yorkshire Bank Bike Library portfolio.
 The focus on this element of the scheme is on providing valuable marketing support, not direct financial support.